hychn/hychn.github.io/md/SOP.md

 # Purpose ===========================================================================================================
 * General questions and simple, natural ideas that form the answer; these things fascinate and bring me great joy.
   * Here are two examples I encountered, while working in the industry for the past three years.
-  * First, while classifying and segmenting satellite images for a government project, I explored and combined the following simple ideas: Image kernels that can blur, outline, and dialate an image, nonlinear-activation functions, gradient descent to adjust parameters of kernels.
+  * First, while classifying and segmenting satellite images, I explored the simple ideas: Image processing kernels that modifies images(blur,outline,dialate), nonlinear-activation functions, gradient descent to adjust parameters of kernels.
     * It was very satistfying seeing such simple ideas work together to classify large areas of terrain accurately and much faster than human annotation.
   * Second, when handling complex input data with instrinsic structure, I learned to encode the input data to a smaller latent space.
-    *Then, the input representation was transformed with respect to the structure.
+    * Then, the input representation was transformed with respect to the structure.
-    * When working with 3D robotic-arm pose in images or 3d structure in 1D protein sequences, these ideas allowed the AI to handle the complex input much more efficiently.
+    * When working with 3D robotic-arm in images or 3D structure in 1D protein sequences, these ideas allowed the AI to handle the complex input much more efficiently and observe the 3D structure's properties.

 * How do you optimize a parameter that has no derivative?
 Does a local optimum exist at all?
   * This is a key question that I encountered many times, while finding:
     * an optimal model architecture for predicting satellite images, loss function for protein structure prediction, different estimations of cost-to-go function in reinforcement learning.
 * Searching and estimation by sampling are good, natural ideas that could answer this question.
 * However, I was not satisfied with the simple but impractical approach, exhaustive sampling.
+It took so long!
 * With more specific questions, I wish to explore this key question in more details:
   * Does an optimal solution exist?
 What are it's characteristics?
   * What different types of sampling and estimation can we form?
 What are the consequence of using each?
+Are some better than others?
   * Can we measure the quality of the estimation?
-  * What interesting situations and conditions are there, where stronger conclusions can follow?
+  * What are the meaningful conditions/situations, where stronger conclusions can emerge?

 # Why this program ===================================================================================================
 * Which Courses,